MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Methods

-For the medication recommendation task, the true label is the adjacency matrix $A_{E\times M}$.
-Since $A_{E\times M}$ is very sparse, to favor the learning of positive classes, we give a weight $N_n/N_p$ to the positive classes, where $N_n$ and $N_p$ are the number of `0's and `1's in $A_{E\times M}$, respectively.
-The binary cross entropy loss for medication recommendation is defined as
+\textbf{Loss function.} For the medication recommendation task, the true label is the adjacency matrix $A_{E\times M}$.
+Since $A_{E\times M}$ is very sparse, to favor the learning of positive classes, we give a weight $N_n/N_p$ to the positive classes, where $N_n$ and $N_p$ are the counts of `0's and `1's in $A_{E\times M}$, respectively.
+Similar with the previous work \cite{mao2018deep,wang2017chestxray}, The binary cross entropy loss for medication recommendation is defined as

 where $a_{ij}$ and $p_{ij}$ are the values at position $(i,j)$ in matrix $A$ and $P$ respectively.